wireservice/csvkit/docs/scripts/csvgrep.rst

       -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
-                            A comma separated list of column indices or names to be searched.
+                            A comma separated list of column indices, names or ranges to be searched, e.g. "1,id,3-5".
       -m PATTERN, --match PATTERN
                             The string to search for.
       -r REGEX, --regex REGEX